horacehoff/spock/README.md

 Key facts:
 - ~5-6x faster than Python in most cases
-  - Rewrite in progress
+  - Complete rewrite in progress (switching to register machine)
 - Does not support nested functions
 - Many bugs

 ## Instruction Set

 Compute uses an instruction set with a size of 8 bytes.
-The available instructions can be seen [here](src/instr_set.rs).
+The available instructions can be seen [here](src/legacy/instr_set.rs).

 ```
 let x = 20;